Jon Stewart says he’s ‘offended’ after name-drop in Epstein files

-Jon Stewart says he’s ‘offended’ after casual mention in Epstein files: ‘Excuse me?’
+Jon Stewart says he’s ‘offended’ by name-drop in Epstein files: ‘Excuse me?’

 Jon Stewart has reacted to being casually name-dropped in the recently released Jeffrey Epstein files.